Skip to main content

 • Check in at the Front Desk of KinderFrogs School – 2805 Stadium Drive

-• Make a nametag for yourself to wear while volunteering if you do not have a TCU nametag.
+• Make a nametag for yourself to wear while volunteering in addition to your TCU nametag (if you have one).

 • There are three classrooms available for volunteering.